Rezeptbuch-Team/Rezeptbuch/docs/UserStories.md

 So that I can easily find the recipe I am looking for.

+## Sort local recipes
+As a cook,

+I want to sort the list of installed recipes by name, required time and amount of ingredients,

+So that I have an ordered list of recipes.

 ## Ingredient-based local recipe recommendations
 As a cook,